 The move by ICANN to select Kenya as its African home is a stamp of approval to Kenya’s increasingly important role in the Internet ecosystem.
 The regional presence will further deepen ICANN’s engagement with African Governments as well as the private sector players.

-Statistics by Communications Authority estimate that Kenya’s mobile phone penetration stands at over 88% while Internet penetration stands at 82.6%, reaching about 35.5 million people making Kenya among the most connected population in the globe.
+Statistics by Communications Authority estimate that Kenya’s mobile wire penetration stands at over 88% while Internet penetration stands at 82.6%, reaching about 35.5 million people making Kenya among the most connected population in the global.
 Kenya also boasts one of the most active online populations on the continent with users increasing every day.
 The growing reach of the Internet coupled with the rapid spread of mobile phones & the wide diffusion of social media have immensely contributed to Kenya’s socio-economic development growth.

-Addressing the media at a joint press briefing, ICT Cabinet Secretary Mr. Joe Mucheru, said that the government of Kenya recognizes & supports the efforts made by ICANN in ensuring the growth and development of Internet.
+Addressing the media at a joint press briefing, ICT Cabinet Secretary Mr. Joe Mucheru, said that the government of Kenya recognizes and supports the efforts made by ICANN in ensuring the growth & development of Internet.

 “Kenya has continued to work with regional bodies towards the growth of the Internet use in Africa and we are glad to have ICANN make Nairobi its first engagement office location for Africa.
-We presume that collaboration with ICANN will encourage investors in ICT to provide services from the Kenyan cyberspace through the hosting of root servers, Data centers, cloud services among other people.”
+We believe that collaboration with ICANN will encourage investors in ICT to provide services from the Kenyan cyberspace through the hosting of root servers, Data centers, cloud services among other people.”
 Mr. Mucheru said.

 Communications Authority of Kenya chairman Mr.Ngene Gituku said ICANN’s regional presence in Africa & its choice of Kenya is a big boost to the ICT sector & further reasserts Kenya’s position as an ICT powerhouse.

 “As a regulator of the industry we are delighted that Kenya has been chosen to take a front row seat in matters of Internet policy.
 We are also glad that stakeholders across Africa will congregate here to help set & drive the ICT agenda for the continent.
-I’m therefore call upon the various actors in this space to join hands so that our synergies can lead to a better, safer ICT sector in Kenya and Africa at large,” said Mr. Gituku.
+I’m therefore call upon the various actors in this space to join hands so that our synergies can lead to a better, safer ICT sector in Kenya & Africa at large,” said Mr. Gituku.

-ICANN follows a multi-stakeholder model in which individuals; non-commercial stakeholder groups, industry, & governments play important roles in its community-based, consensus-driven, internet policy-making approach.
+ICANN follows a multi-stakeholder model in which individuals; non-commercial stakeholder groups, industry, and governments play important roles in its community-based, consensus-driven, internet policy-making approach.
 Its headquarters is based in Los Angeles, California USA, with two operational hubs in Istanbul, Turkey & Singapore.
 In addition to engagement offices in Beijing, Brussels, Geneva, Montevideo, Seoul, Washington, D.C & today Nairobi, Kenya to afford wider reach & accessibility.

 Communications Director, EMEA